-This \$500 tuition scholarship is based on merit and need.
-It is awarded by the Faculty to a sophomore, junior, or senior Painting and Drawing major.
+This tuition scholarship is based on merit and need.
+It is awarded by the Faculty to a sophomore, junior, or senior Painting and Drawing major after the end-of-year portfolio reviews.

 Hyde Park Square Art Show Scholarship

 The largest one-day art show in Greater Cincinnati awards scholarships to area students majoring in the arts at local colleges and universities.
 Scholarship recipients then have the opportunity to exhibit their work in the juried show, which takes place annually.
 Students should visit Hyde Park Art Show for information.